ramstorm/midicloro/README.md

 ## Installation
 Prepare Raspberry Pi:
-* Flash a *Lite* version of Raspbian to an SD card (no desktop or GUI functions are needed).
+* Flash a "Lite" version of Raspbian to an SD card (no desktop or GUI functions are needed).
 * Start the Raspberry Pi and log in as the default user "pi" (use SSH or monitor+keyboard).